 The pot with the rice was covered with a see-through top and then placed on top of the pot with the chicken mixture.
 It’s all gonna cook at the same time!

 I positioned my solar oven toward the sun and then placed this double-stacked pan inside and closed the solar oven door.
 Now I’m free to tend to my other tasks for the day.

 (NOTE: The newer solar ovens have a sun tracker attachment.
 This little cube makes it SO much easier to track the sun properly!
 Since mine didn’t have one I recently bought the retrofit kit and added to my solar oven.
 I highly recommend this helpful little amendment)

-After my adjustments were made the oven quickly heated to about 325-330 degrees.
+I periodically adjust the sun oven to track the sun.
+The oven quickly heated to about 325-330 degrees.

 Supper Is Served!

-All in all my chicken & rice was done in just under 2 hours, but I think 1.5 hours would be more realistic if I’d made the tilt adjustment before cooking.
+My chicken & rice was done in just under 2 hours.
 Your time will certainly vary based on many variables.
 How high the sun is in the sky, what cookware you’re using, how often (if at all) you adjust your oven’s position to track the sun, etc. But here’s the great thing about this dish: When the liquid is gone from the rice, you’re done!

 SOLAR COOKING: Southwest Chicken w/Herbed Brown Rice

 I love cooking with the sun!
 This Southwest Chicken w/Herbed Brown Rice couldn't be easier.
 Toss in the ingredients, give a quick stir and let the sun do the rest!

 - 1 cup Black or Pinto Beans , drained & rinsed